 The ovarian cycle describes the hormonal changes that occur during the menstrual cycle as well as the changes taking place in the follicles.
 First a quick review of the key hormones involved and their regulation.
 This control system is often referred to as the hypothalamic-pituitary-ovarian axis.
 Gonadotrophin-releasing hormone (GnRH) from the hypothalamus stimulates secretion of the gonadotropins, FSH and LH, from the anterior pituitary.
 FSH acts on the granulosa cells of the follicle and LH acts on the thecal cells of the follicle.
 The follicle then produces estrogen and progesterone.
 Estrogen and progesterone, in turn, usually feedback on the hypothalamus and pituitary to inhibit their activity, thus reducing FSH and LH secretion.
 This is a classic negative feedback loop.
 However, at a key point in the cycle the feedback briefly changes to positive feedback.
 This switch from negative to positive feedback control causes a sudden 10-fold increase in LH secretion and to a lesser extent more FSH secretion as well.

 The mechanisms that produce this sudden positive feedback are not well understood.
-It is known that estrogen is a very important part of this mechanism and progesterone may

 The ovarian cycle can be divided into two distinct phases, the follicular contribute as well.
 However, there are other unknown signaling processes involved, because administering just estrogen and progesterone to women in their mid-follicular phase does not achieve this positive feedback.
 There is more to be discovered and learned about this positive feedback switch.